Skip to main content

 • music

-The music in the game has received mixed reviews, with some players appreciating the immersive sound design and atmospheric effects that enhance gameplay, while others criticize the limited soundtrack and grating menu music.
-Many users express a desire for more ambient music to deepen the experience, as the current offerings are sparse and often overshadowed by sound effects.
-Overall, while the sound design is generally praised, the lack of a varied musical score is seen as a missed opportunity for greater immersion.
+The music in the game receives mixed reviews, with some praising the immersive sound design and atmospheric effects that enhance gameplay, while others criticize the limited soundtrack and grating menu music.
+Many players express a desire for more ambient music to deepen the experience, particularly in gameplay areas, as the current offerings are sparse and often lack variety.
+Overall, while the sound effects are generally well-received, the music aspect feels underdeveloped and could benefit from additional layers to enrich the atmosphere.

 • “The soundtrack and sound effects are meticulously aligned with the gameplay, heightening the tension and excitement.”